-- 1) The paper should be at least eight pages in length, though longer essays will be read with pleasure (standard margins, spacing, and fonts, please). - 2) The paper must be typed. - 3) Considerable attention should also be paid to matters of style, proof reading, and so forth.
+- 1) The paper should be at least eight pages in length, though longer essays will be read with pleasure (standard margins, spacing, and fonts, please). - 2) The paper must be typed.

+- 3) Considerable attention should also be paid to matters of style, proof reading, and so forth.
 If the paper is badly or carelessly written, the grade will suffer accordingly.
 If you do not have confidence in your writing abilities, come see the instructor for help, or consult one of the tutorial writing help programs on campus.
-Complete drafts (i.e., not just outlines or fragments of drafts) will be read by the instructor (and comments offered) if submitted in a timely fashion. - 4) The book selection must be cleared with the instructor by the end of the eighth week of class (25 May).
-If this is not done, the essay will not be accepted-count on it. - 5) Some suggestions about identifying interesting works to review: - -consult bibliographies of course texts or other similar recent works -consult reviews and/or review articles in historical journals like Hispanic American Historical Review, Mexican Studies/Estudios Mexicanos, Journal of Latin American Studies, Latin American Research Review, etc. (all in UCSD library) - -do thorough subject searches in on-line catalogs - --browse the stacks in the Geisel Library (who knows-you might also find the love of your life there)
+Complete drafts (i.e., not just outlines or fragments of drafts) will be read by the instructor (and comments offered) if submitted in a timely fashion before the due date. - 4) The book selection must be cleared with the instructor by the end of the eighth week of class (25 May).
+If this is not done, the essay will not be accepted-count on it. - 5) Some suggestions about identifying interesting works to review: - -consult bibliographies of course texts or other similar recent works - -consult reviews and/or review articles in historical journals like Hispanic American Historical Review, Mexican Studies/Estudios Mexicanos, Journal of Latin American Studies, Latin American Research Review, etc. (all in UCSD library) - -do thorough subject searches in on-line catalogs - --Professor Van Young has written a long historiographical essay on the rural history of colonial and 19th-century Latin America; it might give you some ideas for a book to review; if you want a reference to it, ask him.